 Attila the Hun

-Queen Mary, aka “Bloody Mary,” was the only child of King Henry VII.
-She was a bloodthirsty religious fanatic who ruled England from 1553 to 1558 as a first queen ruler.
+Aka “Bloody Mary,” was the only child of King Henry VII.
+She was a bloodthirsty religious fanatic who ruled England from 1553 to 1558 as the first queen ruler.

-He imprisoned and killed millions of independence-minded Ukrainians, who refused to give their livelihoods.
-He punished them by inflicting severe human-made starvation, which wiped out 13% of the Ukraine population.
+- He imprisoned and killed millions of independence-minded Ukrainians, who refused to give their livelihoods.
+He punished them by inflicting severe human-made starvation, which wiped out 13% of the Ukrainian population.

-Adolf Hitler, a violent racial nationalist and leader of the Nazi party, became German chancellor in 1933 who ruled until his death in April 1945.
+A violent racial nationalist and leader of the Nazi party became German chancellor in 1933 who ruled until his death in April 1945.
 He stained his hands with the blood of millions of people in the Holocaust and World War II.

 Qin Shi Huang